pangenome/odgi/docs/rst/commands/odgi_extract.rst

   ``path:start-end.og`` (0-based coordinates).

 | **-I, --inverse**
-| Extract parts of the graph that do not meet the query criteria.
+| Extract the parts of the graph that do not meet the query criteria.

 | **-l, --node-list**\ =\ *FILE*
 | A file with one node id per line.
 The node specified will be extracted